lbormann/darts-pixelit/README.md

 * The fourth argument-definition shows a 'score-area': recognized scores between 16 and 60 result in displaying template 'points-ok'

 * The fifth argument-definition shows the event 'Busted': Busting will result in displaying templates in order you define them (dart, dart0, dart1, ...).
 The value 'd:200' defines 200ms delay between current and next template.
 The value 'b:10' defines custom brightness for a template.

+* The sixth argument-definition shows 'Endpoint-Targeting': On a score of 180, the 'fire' template is sent only to endpoint 0 (first device), and the 'points' template with text '180' is sent to endpoints 1 and 2 (second and third device).
+See details below in [Endpoint-Targeting](#Endpoint-Targeting).

 * If you don't understand have a look at the example file!